Grandma’s Date Nut Bread

 ingredients for date nut bread on a white table.

 • Dates are the star of this bread.
 I recommend deglet noor dates, or another type of dried date (which you can find with the dried fruit at your local grocery store).
+I have not tested this recipe with medjool dates, which are fresh and not dried.

 • The dates are soaked in baking soda and boiling water to soften them.